 T.J.
 Fish, AICP

-The first executive director of the Lake~Sumter Metropolitan Planning Organization (MPO), T.J. heads a federally-funded regional transportation planning agency covering all public modes of moving people and goods.
-An urban and regional planner certified by the American Institute of Certified Planners (AICP), his current duties include the coordination of regional transportation planning for two counties and 19 municipalities in the Lake-Sumter region.
+Hired in 2005 as the first executive director of the Lake-Sumter Metropolitan Planning Organization (MPO), T.J. heads a federally-funded regional transportation planning agency covering all public modes of moving people and goods.
+An urban and regional planner certified by the American Institute of Certified Planners (AICP), his current duties include the coordination of regional transportation planning for the two counties and 19 municipalities in the Lake-Sumter region.

-Prior to the MPO, he provided planning services to five Lake County municipalities as a consultant and as staff.
-Born in Johnson City, TN, he completed undergraduate and graduate work at East Tennessee State University, where he earned a Master of Public Management degree as well as a Bachelor of Science degree in Mass Communications.
-He gained governmental experience in roles including previous MPO work for two Tennessee counties, planning for eight small and mid-sized cities in both eastern and western Tennessee and as economic development director for Martin, TN.
-Previous economic development experience also includes serving as staff and as a board member to multiple chambers of commerce.
+Prior to the MPO, he provided planning consulting services to the four Lake County municipalities of Lady Lake, Minneola, Monteverde and Astatula and he spent two years as the staff planner for Tavares.
+Born in Johnson City, TN, he completed undergraduate and graduate work at East Tennessee State University.
+After college, he gained governmental experience in roles including previous MPO work for two Tennessee counties, for the State of Tennessee planning for multiple communities and as economic development director for Martin, TN.